 There are generally three ways in which to challenge a will:

 The person challenging the will must prove one or more of these three factors to successfully contest the will.

 A will challenge on the grounds of formality requires the challenger to establish problems with the actual will itself.
-Commonly cited issues include: lack of a witness, an improper witness, absence of a valid signature, as well as absence of an original copy of the will.
+Commonly cited issues include a lack of a witness, an improper witness, absence of a valid signature, as well as absence of an original copy of the will.

 A will challenge on the grounds of undue influence requires the challenger to establish the will is not valid because the testator was coerced or forced to make a will that is not reflective of their true intentions.

-If you are thinking about challenging the will of a family member or friend, the results-oriented, effective estate lawyers at Arbesman Hamilton LLP in Toronto can help.
+If you are thinking about challenging the will of a family member or friend, the results-oriented, effective estate lawyer at NULaw in Toronto can help.
 Contact us online or at 416-481-5604 before you take any action.
 We will help you navigate your options and formulate a pragmatic game-plan for moving forward.